-- Privately Owned Shops - Most Designers work in small, private floral establishments that typically cater to custom and large orders for events and special occasions such as weddings, showers, or those required by an interior designer or caterer.
-In these scenarios, a Designer will generally meet with a customer to review and discuss the specific occasion, type of arrangement(s) needed, arrangement options, the customer's wishes and preferences, prices, schedule, and delivery.
-With special occasions, a Designer will typically assist with floral decoration set up, and may also provide assistance to interior designers who are creating displays for restaurants, hotels, special showings, and/or private residences.
-Many Designers create a variety of arrangements and displays to have on hand for point-of-sale, or walk-in, customers.
+- Privately Owned Shops - Most designers work in small, private floral establishments that typically cater to custom and large orders for events and special occasions such as weddings, showers, or those required by an interior designer or caterer.
+In these scenarios, a Designer can meet with a customer to review and discuss the specific occasion, type of arrangement(s) needed, arrangement options, the customer's wishes and preferences, prices, schedule, and delivery.
+With special occasions, a designer may typically assist with floral decoration set up, and may also provide assistance to interior designers who are creating displays for restaurants, hotels, special showings, and/or private residences.
+Many designers create a variety of arrangements and displays to have on hand for point-of-sale, or walk-in, customers.

 - Grocery Stores and Internet Floral Establishments - Designers who are employed by floral departments in grocery stores or Internet floral establishments specialize in the creation of various arrangements, bouquets, and decorations made in advance of purchase.
 They also tend to fill small, custom orders for funerals and special occasions.
 Grocery stores rarely, if ever, offer delivery of arrangements to customers and generally do not take on large custom orders.

-- Wholesale Floral Distributors - A wholesale Designer who works in this type of business generally provides assistance with the selection and purchase of flowers and greenery that are to be sold to retail florists.
-The Designer will also determine the specific flowers to be included in displays used as customer samples.
+- Wholesale Floral Distributors - A wholesale designer who works in this type of business generally provides assistance with the selection and purchase of flowers and greenery that are to be sold to retail florists.
+The designer can also determine the specific flowers to be included in displays used as customer samples.

 Because flowers are perishable, most orders must be created very close to a delivery date.
-As a result, most Designers will work nights and weekends in order to fulfill large or time-sensitive orders (e.g., showers, weddings, funerals).
+As a result, most designers may work nights and weekends in order to fulfill large or time-sensitive orders (e.g., showers, weddings, funerals).
 Designers also work long hours before and during holidays when the volume of orders increase.

 Most individuals in this profession work in well-lit, comfortable environments, as well as outdoors, when needed.
 Designers may travel to customer locations or event sites to deliver and/or set up arrangements, and to vendor locations to purchase supplies and flowers.
 Most trips tend to be short in distance.

-When creating arrangements a Designer will generally stand for long periods of time and use the same arm and finger movements, which may result in various muscle strains.
+When creating arrangements a designer typically stands for long periods of time and use the same arm and finger movements, which may result in various muscle strains.
 Designers are also prone to back strain from moving, carrying, and/or lifting heavily weighted arrangements.
-Allergic reactions are also common in this profession as some Designers find themselves experiencing reactions to certain types of pollen.
+Allergic reactions are also common in this profession as some designers find themselves experiencing reactions to certain types of pollen.
 Lastly, if used improperly, injuries may occur due to frequent use of sharp items such as wire, knives, and scissors.

 An individual in this profession is expected to possess and/or display many of the following skills and attributes: